1990 Renault 21

 The idea of adding a Renault 21 to my collection had been around for some time.

-It was my parents first car, in the shape of a Phase 1 sedan but, unfortunately, I don’t have much more information about it, other than the license plate letters, OC, and my suspicion of that one being a petrol 1.4 too.
+It was my parents first car, in the shape of a pre-facelift sedan (also known as a Phase 1) but, unfortunately, I don’t have much more information about it, other than the license plate letters (OC-xx-xx) and my suspicions of that one being a petrol 1.4 too.
 Apart from those cold winter days, when it became a struggle to get the engine running, they loved the car!
-So much that when I was born, they traded it in for another 21, but this time a Nevada, because, maybe the extra cargo space was a confortable place to get my diapers changed.
+So much that when I was born, they traded it in for another 21, but this time they picked a Nevada, the station wagon, because maybe the extra cargo space was a confortable place to get my diapers changed.

 So, fast forwarding to 2021…

-In the middle of a conversation with my friend Júlio, he told me his father knew a guy who wanted to empty a garage and there was a Renault 21.
-I had bought another car not even a month ago, but I couldn’t say no and had to, at least, check this one out.
+While chatting with my friend Júlio, he told me his father knew a guy who wanted to clean up a garage and there was a Renault 21 that had to go.
+I had bought another car not even a month ago, but I couldn’t say no and had to, at least, take a look.

 I had a picture of what I wanted in my head and from the moment we arranged a meeting, it was getting more vivid and real.
 A white, Phase 1 sedan was all I could wish for, but since I was going to a “blind date”, I didn’t knew what to expect.

-Sometimes, it’s not the car you want, but the car that destiny choose for you to have, so I made a deal and happily drove it away.
+Sometimes, it’s not the car you want, but the car that destiny choose for you to have, so by the end of the day, I found myself with yet another money pit.